rickshahid/SkyMedia/README.md

 * Create subclips (either as dynamic filters or as new assets) via an Azure Media Player extension (Under Construction)

-* Define workflows with multiple tasks (executed parallelly and/or sequentially) that can span various media processors
+* Define workflows with multiple tasks (executed parallelly and/or sequentially) that utilize various media processors

 * Publish workflow outputs automatically based upon key input parameters that are specified at job submission time